 Self-feeding means we establish some life rhythms of regularly spending time in the Word.
 I like the word “rhythms” more than “habits” because “habits” can have a very negative connotation, or sound legalistic.
 But regardless of what we call them, we need some pattern of life that regularly brings us back to the Word and two-communication with our Lord.
-In other words we show up at meal times on a regular basis.
+In other words, we show up at mealtimes on a regular basis.
 We know we won’t die of starvation if we skip a meal now and then, and we shouldn’t beat ourselves up with guilt if we miss a Quiet Time once in a while.

 Likewise, in the spiritual realm, we also need a menu plan that systematically takes us through “the whole counsel of God” (Acts 20:27).
 There needs to be some kind of structure to how we read the Bible and how we process what we are reading.
 The Life Journal includes a Bible reading plan that takes you through the Old Testament once and the New Testament twice each year.
 If that reading plan involves too much reading for your appetite, cut back on the amount but still don’t just spend all your time in the Gospels and the Psalms.
 Even worse, don’t just crack open your Bible at random and read whatever chapter your eyes fall on.
 Ligonier Ministries has several excellent options for Bible reading plans on their website.

 It has been so encouraging to read those journal entries in subsequent years, as my Bible reading plan takes me through those same passages again.
 I see how I have grown since my last journal entry on the passage.
-I can see how God has been working in my life, continuing the process of equipping me for every good work (2 Tim 3:16-17).
-By journalling what we are learning from the Word, we are making sure that we are good stewards of the spiritual food that God is providing to us on a daily basis – that we don’t take it for granted or undervalue what God is saying to us through His Word.
+I can see how God has been working in my life, continuing to equip me for every good work2see 2 Tim 3:16-17.
+By journaling what we are learning from the Word, we are making sure that we are good stewards of the spiritual food that God is providing to us on a daily basis.
+In so doing, we don’t take it for granted or undervalue what God is saying to us through His Word.

 Have I missed any critical elements of self-feeding?
-I am not a cook (but married to an excellent one!) so there may be some other analogies that I have overlooked.
+I am not a cook (but married to an excellent one!).
+So there may be some other analogies that I have overlooked.
 I would appreciate any additional insights.

 Next post: How do you train others to self-feed?